Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/04-Behavioral-PatternsPt.2/README.md

 ## KVO Activity

-Complete [this activity](assignments/kvo.md) to learn how to implement KVO.
+Complete [this activity](https://github.com/Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/blob/master/Lessons/04-Behavioral-PatternsPt.2/assignments/kvo.md) to learn how to implement KVO.

 <!-- > -->

-## Observer Pattern Activity
+## Observer Pattern - Stretch Challenge Activity

-You will implement the observer pattern manually.

-Take [this working real-life scenario](https://refactoring.guru/design-patterns/observer/swift/example#example-1) and turn it into a working app.
+Implement the observer pattern manually using [this working real-life scenario](https://refactoring.guru/design-patterns/observer/swift/example#example-1) and turn it into a working app.

 <!-- > -->